udaysa97/reddit-clone/README.md

 This is a clone of reddit (backend)

-What we need?
+What we need to know?
 TypeScript
 GraphQL
 Express
 Mikro-orm
 apollo-server
 PostgreSQL
+redis
+(make sure in grapghql GUI in settings you set request.credentials to "include" for cookies to work)

-/* You need to have postgreSQL installed and configured in your system */
+/_ You need to have postgreSQL, Redis installed and configured in your system _/

 Just download and run npm install to get everything.